lethek/SignalR.Extras.Autofac/README.md

 # SignalR.Extras.Autofac

-Directly addresses a current limitation of Autofac where it does not provide any mechanism to create a lifetime scope per SignalR hub invocation.
-SignalR.Extras.Autofac provides a simple way around this.
+Directly addresses a current limitation of Autofac where it does not provide a mechanism to create a lifetime-scope per SignalR hub invocation.
+SignalR already creates a separate hub instance for each call, and Autofac is able to inject any dependencies, but neither library provides a way for those dependencies lives to be bound to the lifetime of the hub.
+SignalR.Extras.Autofac provides a simple, transparent way to bridge that gap.

 ## Usage: